Stock market today: Wall Street holds near records as it coasts to another winning month and quarter

 NEW YORK (AP) — U.S. stocks are holding relatively steady Thursday as Wall Street coasts into the close of its latest winning month and quarter.

-The S&P 500 was virtually flat in early trading after setting an all-time high the day before.
+The S&P 500 was 0.1% higher in midday trading after setting an all-time high the day before.
 It’s roared roughly 10% in this year’s first three months.
 The only quarter that’s been better in the last two years was the one that came just before.

-The Dow Jones Industrial Average was up 26 points, or 0.1%, as of 9:40 a.m.
-Eastern time, and the Nasdaq composite was 0.1% lower.
+The Dow Jones Industrial Average was up 1 point, or less than 0.1%, as of 11 a.m.
+Eastern time, and the Nasdaq composite was virtually flat.
 Both are also close to their records.

 The stock market has been on a nearly unstoppable run since late October, with the S&P 500 heading for its fifth straight winning month.
 It's leaped as the U.S. economy has remained remarkably solid despite high interest rates meant to get inflation under control.
 And with inflation hopefully still cooling from its peak, the Federal Reserve has indicated it will likely cut interest rates several times later this year.